Skip to main content

 No, students who take leave of absence from their major program are automatically granted leave of absence in their MDP too.

-No, students who take extra courses within the scope of the MDP are not liable to pay additional fees for the course load above the credit limit determined by the University Senate.
+No, students who take additional courses due to the Minor Degree Program (MDP) are not required to pay an extra fee for the course load exceeding the credit limit, up to 25 credits, as determined by The University Senate.

 In case the student graduates from their major program and continues with the MDP, the admission scholarships specified in the TEDU Regulations on Scholarship for Undergraduate Students can be extended for up to two semesters.
 During this period, the student cannot benefit from other scholarships.